Aliases for CA5B Gene

 External Ids for CA5B Gene

 Carbonic anhydrases (CAs) are a large family of zinc metalloenzymes that catalyze the reversible hydration of carbon dioxide.
 They participate in a variety of biological processes, including respiration, calcification, acid-base balance, bone resorption, and the formation of aqueous humor, cerebrospinal fluid, saliva, and gastric acid.
 They show extensive diversity in tissue distribution and in their subcellular localization.
-CA VB is localized in the mitochondria and shows the highest sequence similarity to the other mitochondrial CA, CA VA.
-It has a wider tissue distribution than CA VA, which is restricted to the liver.
-The differences in tissue distribution suggest that the two mitochondrial carbonic anhydrases evolved to assume different physiologic roles. [provided by RefSeq, Jul 2008]
+This gene encodes carbonic anhydrase 5B.
+CA5B, and the related CA5A gene, has its expression localized in the mitochondria though CA5B has a wider tissue distribution than CA5A, which is restricted to the liver, kidneys, and skeletal muscle.
+A carbonic anhydrase pseudogene (CA5BP1) is adjacent to the CA5B gene and these two loci produce CA5BP1-CA5B readthrough transcripts. [provided by RefSeq, Jan 2019]

 GeneCards Summary for CA5B Gene

-CA5B (Carbonic Anhydrase VB, Mitochondrial) is a Protein Coding gene.
-Among its related pathways are Metabolism and Nitrogen metabolism.
-GO annotations related to this gene include carbonate dehydratase activity.
-An important paralog of this gene is CA14.
+CA5B (Carbonic Anhydrase 5B) is a Protein Coding gene.
+Diseases associated with CA5B include Carbonic Anhydrase Va Deficiency and Sulfonamide Allergy.
+Among its related pathways are Nitrogen metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
+An important paralog of this gene is CA5A.